wp-plugins/frontend-uploader/readme.txt

 This plugin gives you an ability to easily accept, moderate and publish user generated content (currently, there are 3 modes: media, post, post + media).
 The plugin allows you to create a front end form with multiple fields (easily customizable with shortcodes).
 You can limit which MIME-types are supported for each field.
 All of the submissions are safely held for moderation in Media/Post/Custom Post Types menu under a special tab "Manage UGC".
 Review, moderate and publish.
 It's that easy!

-This plugin supports multiple uploads for modern browsers (sorry, no IE).
+This plugin supports multiple uploads for modern browsers.
 Multiple file uploads are enabled for default form.
 To use it in your custom shortcode add multiple="" attribute to file shortcode.

 Here's example of default form (you don't need to enter all that if you want to use default form, just use [fu-upload-form]):

-[fu-upload-form class="your-class" title="Upload your media"]
+`[fu-upload-form class="your-class" title="Upload your media"]
 [textarea name="caption" class="textarea" id="ug_caption" description="Description (optional)"]
 [input type="file" name="photo" id="ug_photo" class="required" description="Your Photo" multiple=""]
 [input type="submit" class="btn" value="Submit"]
-[/fu-upload-form]
+[/fu-upload-form]`

+If you want to customize your form, please refer to Form Customization section.

+You can also add select elements to your form like so:

+[select name="foo" class="select" id="ug_select" description="Pick a fruit" values="Apple,Banana,Cherry"]

 By default plugin allows all MIME-types that are whitelisted in WordPress.
 However, there's a filter if you need to add some exotic MIME-type.
 Refer to Other notes -> Configuration filters.
+Be sure to check out Other notes -> Form Customization to get a grasp on how to customize the upload form.

 = New in v0.5 =